omarkamalakis/omarkamalakis/README.md

 I am a software engineer who likes to dabble in a lot of different things, but I'm primarily:
 - an aspiring DevOps engineer
 - a full-stack web-developer
-- a 3D Artist (with Blender and MagicaVoxel)
 - Amateur woodworker
 - Note-taking enthusiast
 - Neovim Enjoyer